dmccreary/robot-day/docs/promoting/topic-list.md

 30. **Using Buttons:**  The Cytron board includes two user-programmable momentary push buttons.
 Add code to read the buttons and change the speed of the robot.
 31. **Playing Sound Files:** Play prerecorded sound files using the speaker.
-31. **Robot Debugging:** Troubleshooting and fixing issues in the collision avoidance robot.
+32. **Robot Debugging:** Troubleshooting and fixing issues in the collision avoidance robot.

+## Adding an LED Stick

+One cost-effective way to allow students to see the state of the robot is to add a low-cost 8-pixel LED stick.
+Although this part does require some soldering, it is a great way to get students interested in creating patterns on colorful bright displays.

 ## Display Robot

 These activities assume that the base robot kit has a 128x64 OLED display added to it.
+The display has a 7-wire ribbon cable that uses one grove port and has three connections to the servo pins.

 1. **Adding a Display:** Adding an OLED display to the robot.
 Understand the way that power, ground and the five data signals are used.
+2. **Creating a Display Cable** Using a 7-wire Dupont cable to create a display connector to the Cytron board using
-2. **Displaying the Robot State:** Display the basic state of the robot on the screen including distance senor data and power.
+2. **Displaying the Robot State:** Display the basic state of the robot on the screen including distance sensor data and power.
 22. **Building a User Interface:** Creating a basic UI for robot control.

+## Adding Additional